zoxpx/pxdocs/content/key-management/azure-kv/_index.md

 ### Kubernetes users {#kubernetes-users}

-If you are installing Portworx on Kubernetes, when generating the [Portworx Kubernetes spec file](https://install.portworx.com/):
+If you are installing Portworx on Kubernetes, when generating the Portworx Kubernetes spec file from the Portworx Spec Generator page in [PX-Central](https://central.portworx.com):

 1. Pass in all the above variables as is in the Environment Variables section.
 2. Select `Azure Key Vault` from the `Secrets Store Type` list under `Advanced Settings`